 Spark Your Imagination

 In creative fields, imagination is everything.
 Workplaces such as Google, Pixar and Skype go to great lengths to make their work spaces visually attractive and engaging.
-You may not have the budget (or the space) to install a wooden egg-dome or indoor jungle like Google Zurich, you can turn regular home and office items into decorative inspiration.
+You may not have the budget (or the space) to install an indoor jungle like Google Zurich, but you can turn regular home and office items into decorative inspiration.